Paper Trading

 - Treat it as a proper real account

-This will not only overcome the main obstacle of demo accounts, but will ease the transition from demo account to real accounts.
-Paper trade might seem easy, but there is an important part missing.
+This will not only overcome the main obstacle of demo accounts, but will ease the transition from demo accounts to real accounts.
+Paper trading might seem easy, but there is an important part missing.
 Real trading involves a lot of emotions, which can be a plus since trades are more involved and invested.
 But this can lead to negative consequences – emotional trading, with no real thought or research and ending with money loss.
 This is usually not part of trading with demo accounts due to its nature, and as long as this difference is remembered and taken into account, the transition from demo to real will be more successful.

 - Learn as much as possible